Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.2.1 =
+* Fix: Shortcodes were not getting replaced in redirect confirmation actions.

 = 6.2 =
 * Security: The way serialized array values are handled has been updated to use a safer method.
 * New: The setting to Submit this form with AJAX has been moved into Lite.
 Forms can now be submitted without reloading the whole page.